 Simultaneous Thermal Analysis

-The complimentary information obtained allows differentiation between endothermic and exothermic events which have no associated weight loss (e.g., melting and crystallization) and those which involve a weight loss (e.g., degradation).
+A clear assignment of TG and DTA/DSC results allows an almost complete sample characterization, especially for complex reactions.
+The complimentary information obtained allows differentiation between endothermic and exothermic events, which have no associated weight change (e.g. melting and crystallization) and those which involve a weight change (e.g. degradation).